The majority of the money we spend on services every year comes from Council Tax and Business Rates.

 Energy Rebate Discretionary fund

-The government will provide funding for councils to operate a discretionary fund for households in need who would not otherwise be eligible for a Council Tax Rebate.
-This could include, for example, individuals on low incomes who live in properties valued in bands E to H. The council’s discretionary policy is being developed and we will publish this alongside details of how to apply once the details have been confirmed.
+The government have provided funding for councils to operate a discretionary fund for households in need who may not otherwise be eligible for a Council Tax Rebate.
+This could include, for example, individuals on low incomes who live in properties valued in bands E to H.

 Does this mean I don’t have to pay my Council Tax bill?